 For practices offering cosmetic treatments, this is one of the most persuasive pages you can build.

-Real results from consenting patients, composite bonding, whitening, implants, orthodontics, show prospective patients what’s possible in a way that words cannot.
+Real results from consenting patients: composite bonding, whitening, implants, orthodontics, show prospective patients what’s possible in a way that words cannot.
+Group cases by treatment type so visitors find relevant examples quickly.

 New Patient Information Page